 Namibia truly has some of the most spectacular and memorable sights that you are ever likely to see.

-Pay heed to the season and your guide, have realistic expectations, and trust in your judgment to find that inspirational shot.
+Pay heed to the season and your professional photographer, have realistic expectations, and trust in your judgment to find that inspirational shot.